Introduction

 Moses got the people organized in military precision, especially noted when they left Mr Sinai, (Horeb).
 They had arrived there within the first three months of travel, but remained for a year.
 This military-like organization may reflect his education as an Egyptian.
 Notice the order in which the camp was evacuated.
 Notice the protections in place around the ark, and specifically assigned duties, even a rear guard, as the camp moved forward.
 Is there a lesson for us here?

 Should we pay more attention to changes that are occurring in the world today?
 How can we protect ourselves and our families?
 What about emergency supplies?
 The technology under which we now live can come down with hard crash, as it did here in Canada recently, with no access to our banking machines.
-Computers and the Internet run everything: hydro, heating; transportation, even our income.
-Now, we have entered the Artificial Intelligence realm in technology, that only a few understand.
-Yet, is there really anything new under the sun?
-Just different packaging, I sometimes think.
-Be wise and gather basic supplies to store until needed.
+Computers and the Internet run everything: hydro, heating; transportation, even our income deposited into banking accounts.
+Be wise and gather at least a three-day food and water supply on hand for emergency situations.
+Using distilled water will prevent it from spoiling.
+Many lists for emergencies are available on community websites.

 What about authority?
 God says we are to respect our leaders, especially parents in a family.
 Children, honour your father and your mother, says the one of the great Commandments, do not harm, and provide for them in their old age.
 Leave an inheritance to your children’s children.
 Wisdom is the greatest need, how to take the knowledge we have using the principles of life in the Bible to discern the direction for ourselves.
 How can we honour Him today?